gprIN-US/customer_churn/README.md

 # Customer Churn Early Warning — Impact-Focused Project

-**Recruiter Perspective:** This repo is structured like a product, not a homework submission.
-It demonstrates business framing, measurable outcomes, API deployment, and dashboards — exactly what a hiring team looks for.
+**Perspective:** This repo is structured like a product.
+It demonstrates business framing, measurable outcomes, API deployment, and dashboards exactly what a hiring team looks for.

 ## TL;DR Impact
 - **Problem:** Companies lose revenue when customers churn unexpectedly.